canonical/mir/doc/sphinx/explanation/performance.md

 The following applies to all Mir based compositors, but it is theoretically possible to defeat the available performance in such products.

+Where possible, Mir makes use of the GPU for compositing as this is faster than compositing on the CPU.

 All measures of performance are affected by the following:

 * the number, size and configuration of the displays